 Not too long ago someone told me they have had a KitchenAid mixer for years, but had never used it.

-I was shocked!
-I mean, there are plenty of kitchen appliances that you don’t need, but I would never put my stand mixer on that list.
-I use it several times a week because it saves me SO MUCH TIME!!! (and doesn’t wear out my arm muscles)
+There are plenty of kitchen appliances that you don’t need, but I would never put my stand mixer on that list.
+I use it several times a week because it saves me SO MUCH TIME!!!

 First, let me introduce you to my family of KitchenAid mixers:

-My husband and I were gifted a red KitchenAid 5-quart Artisan Stand Mixer for our wedding 10+ years ago.
+- My husband and I were given a red KitchenAid 5-quart Artisan Stand Mixer for our wedding 10+ years ago.
 It’s met all of my baking needs so far, and that’s one of the main reasons why I don’t have a set of old-school beaters like these.

-I mean, I did have a set of beaters at one time (pre-wedding) and I did use them.
+- I did have a set of hand mixers at one point (pre-wedding) and I did use them.
 I think I paid $5 at Dollar General and they were great for my needs at the time.

 But for me?
 When we were given the stand mixer, I’m pretty sure I cried tears of joy.
-The clouds parted and angels sang.
 I sold the beaters and didn’t look back.
 My KitchenAid 5-quart Artisan Stand Mixer is one of my kitchen BFFs.

 That my friends, is the KitchenAid 7-quart Pro Line Stand Mixer.